 ToP Module 1+ Group Facilitation Methods

-Registrations are still open for our next public ToP Group Facilitation Methods Module 1+ course being held Wednesday 13 February - Friday 15 February 2019 in Whaingaroa (Raglan), Waikato.
+Due to a lot of interest, we have opened registrations early for our next public ToP Group Facilitation Methods Module 1+ course being held Wednesday 25 September - Friday 27 September 2019 in Whaingaroa (Raglan), Waikato.
 Click here to register.

 ToP Module 7 Being a Facilitative Leader